 Clothes: While places like Goodwill and the Salvation Army prefer "new or gently used items," they usually have contracts with textile manufacturers and will give your ratty old clothes to them.
-And here some crafty ideas on what to do with really old clothes.

 Household cleaning products: Old cleaning supplies are a bit tricky, because many cleaning products contain toxic chemicals.
 You should never pour these down the drain or just throw them out.
 The really dangerous stuff, that contains bleach or ammonia, should be tossed at your town’s household hazardous waste facility so it can be disposed of properly.